-3 credits (3 lec hrs/wk) This course is designed to teach the research process and the conventions of writing and documenting a research paper and the discourse conventions, audience expectations, and bibliographic formats of selected disciplines.
+This course is designed to teach the research process and the conventions of writing and documenting a research paper and the discourse conventions, audience expectations, and bibliographic formats of selected disciplines.
 Emphasis is on developing a method for planning, researching, and writing papers based on collected information.
 The research paper develops an argumentative or analytical thesis; it necessitates critical reading and persuasive writing.
-Prerequisite: WR122 with a "C" or better.